Minor2CCh/minium_minor_edition/README.md

 In addition, it grants Resistance Effect (Lv.2 for Peaceful-Easy, Lv.1 for Normal-Hard), Absorption Effect (Lv. decreases with increasing difficulty), and several other effects when equipped as a set.
 Note, however, that there is a side effect that the Trial Omen Effect is given when the difficulty level is Hard.
 In addition, six Iris Quartz ingots can be used to strengthen the elytra.
 In addition, by combining it with the Iris Quartz chest plate, the elytra can be used as a defensive elytra.
 Both regular chest plates and chest plates with elytra can get the above set of bonuses.
+Press the boost key (Default: G) while gliding to accelerate using an explosion.
+(Cooldown: 5 seconds)(After 1.5.0) If you have [Elytra Slot](https://modrinth.com/mod/elytra-slot) and [Trinkets](https://modrinth.com/mod/trinkets) installed, you can equip it in the Cape slot.

 ## New Alloy
 - Concentrated Minium